Clacton-on-Sea: Railway station

-The main station building dates from 1929.
-A typical neo-Georgian 'late Imperial'-style building, it is notable for the decorative use of moulded 'fasces' on either side of the main entrance.
+The typical neo-Georgian 'late Imperial'-style station building dates from 1929.
+It is notable for the decorative use of moulded 'fasces' on either side of the main entrance.

 Martello Towers

-There are three Martello towers between the Pier and Jaywick Sands to the south; they date from 1809 to 1812.
+There are three Martello towers between the pier and Jaywick Sands to the south; they date from 1809 to 1812.
 The immensely thick brick walls look circular but are, in fact, rounded triangles, designed to deflect cannon-fire.
-The tower nearest the pier was, unusually, built within a moat.
-The name comes from similar fortifications in Mortella, Corsica.
+The tower nearest the pier was, unusually, built within a moat; the name comes from a similar fortification, Torra di Mortella in Corsica.

 Moot Hall

-A real oddity: in Albany Gardens West, near the seafront to the north of the Pier, this house of the 1400s was moved from the village of Hawstead, Suffolk and reconstructed here in 1911 – though considerably modernised and altered – for a London builder named J H Gill.
+A real oddity: in Albany Gardens West, near the seafront to the north of the pier, this house of the 1400s was moved from the village of Hawstead, Suffolk and reconstructed here in 1911 – though considerably modernised and altered – for a London builder named J H Gill.

 St Helena Hospice

 The former hospice is situated in Jackson Road, in the town centre.
-It has a curved wood and brick corner design of 2001-2 by the Purcell Miller Tritton architectural partnership.
-The building has been redeveloped and now houses eighteen modern, privately let, dwellings.
+It has a curved wood and brick corner design of 2001–2 by the Purcell Miller Tritton architectural partnership.
+The building has been redeveloped and now houses 18 modern, privately-let dwellings.